kmpm/promnats.go/README.md

 This is a library that lets you use NATS requests instead of http requests to return the prometheus data.

+__Important:__ Any change below < 1.0.0 is to be considered a breaking change since stuff id developing.

 ## Usage
 ```golang